-This is a review of vintage Spellbound extrait, distinctly different from the light greenish liquid above.
+This is a review of vintage Spellbound extrait, NOT the light greenish liquid above.
 The reviews below make me determined not to purchase the current rendition depicted above or any newer bottle with much lighter liquid with a black and gold top.
 According to Fragrantica, notes include orange blossom, daffodil, Carnation, cardamom, rose, citrus, apricot.
-Also sandalwood, vetiver, vanilla clove and amber.
+Also sandalwood, vetiver, vanilla clove and amber, opoponax, benzoin.
 Spellbound was released in 1991.
 This fragrance needs to be dabbed in moderation, not sprayed.

 I have a mini perfume extrait, crystal glass square bottle with a rectangular gold stopper, the liquid a warm glowing golden.
 I have also just purchased a new old stock 50 ml of relatively vintage extrait, square squat crystal bottle, black stopper, short ingredient list, liquid a deeper amber, with reddish tones ( SD alcohol, water, fragrance).
-It's lovely, somewhat chypre -ish, similar spicy clove carnation (slightly sharper) as mitsouko (but, unlike Mitsouko, no chypre mossy tone; and the clove amber dry down of Spellbound is on the sweet side).
+It's lovely, similar spicy clove carnation (slightly sharper) as mitsouko (but, unlike Mitsouko, no chypre mossy tone; and the clove amber dry down of Spellbound is on the sweet side).
 Just enough floral to give a lift to the spice, but not enough to make it distinctly floral.
 Well rounded.
 Not at all musty or old fashioned.
 Reasonably priced in a new old stock miniature assortment coffret, 25 usd for five miniature bottles of extrait in squat bottles with stoppers: private collection, knowing, spellbound, white linen, and Beautiful.
 Variable reasonable prices for the 50 ml bottle on line.
 Individual vintage miniatures of spellbound extrait are also plentiful ranging from 5-15 usd on line.

-Note: I am very fond of the spicy carnation (Eugenol) note and also wear: Lorenzo Villarosi Garafano (recently discontinued, soapier rose carnation geranium); mitsouko vintage Parfum de toilette and in modern 2013 extrait; vintage Roger et Gallet oiellet Bleue; and a tiny bit of Floris Malmaison; and, vintage Caron Bellodgia extrait and discontinued EdP.
+Note: I am very fond of the spicy carnation (Eugenol) note and also wear: Lorenzo Villarosi Garafano (recently discontinued, soapier, less sweet rose carnation geranium); mitsouko vintage Parfum de toilette and in modern 2013 extrait; vintage Roger et Gallet oiellet Bleue; and a tiny bit of Floris Malmaison; and, vintage Caron Bellodgia extrait and discontinued EdP.

-Despite the feminine bottle, I think this is a unisex fragrance in its original extrait incarnation.
+This could be is a unisex fragrance in its original extrait incarnation.
 If you are a man who would wear mitsouko or Hermes Equipage, and don't mind a sweet spicy fragrance (or who would layer it with MKK or Ambre Sultan for more depth) this is a fragrance to consider.

 There is something in this (or at least they way it smells on my skin) that I just can't deal with.
 The first hour on my skin lsmells like some sort of chemical you might find at a funeral home.
 It literally smells like I am trying to cover up something horrible with something even worse.
 And I only used a tiny spritz.